rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

 > **IMPORTANT**: To enable Submariner in ROSA - ARO clusters, the POD_CIDR and SERVICE_CIDR can’t overlap between them.
 To avoid IP address conflicts, the ARO cluster needs to modify the default IP CIDRs.
 Check the Submariner docs for more information.

-* Define the prerequisites for install the ROSA cluster
+* Define the prerequisites to install the ARO cluster

 ```sh
 AZR_RESOURCE_LOCATION=eastus